Graduate Program (2021-2023)

 Programs Description and Research Focus

-Applicants who demonstrate academic excellence should express how they wish to develop their knowledge in one of the six programs, obtain substantial advanced practical experience, and further their capacity to be community or business leaders who contribute on the regional level.
+- Applicants who demonstrate academic excellence should express how they wish to develop their knowledge in one of the five programs, obtain substantial advanced practical experience, and further their capacity to be community or business leaders who contribute on the regional level.